-41. As it presently stands, hundreds of thousands of Arizonans are registered to vote without having provided documentary proof of citizenship to the state.
+46. As it presently stands, hundreds of thousands of Arizonans are registered to vote without having provided documentary proof of citizenship to the state.
 This includes 31,000 voters in Arizona who are registered using only the Federal Form.
-Additionally, Arizona did not require proof of citizenship to get a driver's license until 1996, and the Motor Vehicle Division has reported that at least 192,000 Arizonans who have one of those pre-1996 licenses have not re-registered or provided proof of citizenship.
+Additionally, Arizona did not require proof of citizenship to obtain a driver's license until 1996, and the Arizona Department of Transportation's Motor Vehicle Division has reported that at least 192,000 Arizonans who have one of those pre-1996 licenses have not re-registered or provided proof of citizenship.
 Accordingly, there are at least 192,000 voters who are seemingly entitled to vote in all elections in Arizona despite never providing proof of citizenship.